Joe-W-Davies/Thesis/README.md

 Current status of my PhD thesis.
-Thanks a lot to Jack for the template.
+Thanks a lot to Ed (from Jack) for the template.